HackSoftware/vim-python-domain-knowledge/README.md

 NOTE: This plugin is not a replacement of [jedi-vim](https://github.com/davidhalter/jedi-vim).
 It provides a first-level autocomplete for everything inside the project (jedi provides detailed attributes specific autocomplete only for variables in the context)

-2. Global search for all classes and functions in the projects
+2. Global search for all classes and functions in the projects using the vim embedded search pattern matching

 3. Automatically autofill the import for:
   - every class that's defined inside the project (no matter in which file)